scanton/flaming-expresso/client/app-client.coffee.md

 We start by defining our web socket connection *socket*.
 This URL should be edited to match the location/port of your FlamingExpresso server.

 	socket = io.connect 'http://localhost:3000'

+Make the socket available globally to the application by attaching it to the window.

 	window.socket = socket

+#trace (socket.io tracer) global
+Make a shortcut to socket.io debugging.

+	window.trace = (obj) ->
+		socket.emit 'debug', obj

 ##helper functions
 These are a few utility functons that are used later in this file: